 Cruise ShipsHave you seen the Discovery Channel program "The Deadliest Catch"?
 If so, you've probably seen some of our upholstery work.
 We fabricate marine upholstery for the F/V Northwestern.

-We've completed large, demanding upholstery projects for Holland America, one of the world's largest cruise ship lines.
+We've completed large, demanding upholstery projects for Holland America Cruise Ships.

 From bunks to galley seats, galley cushions, captain chairs, cabin upholstery, outdoor cushions, deck chairs, stateroom upholstery and curtains, we're Seattle's top commercial marine upholstery shop.

 Our showroom stocks hundreds of commercial grade vinyl and marine fabric samples.
 We have dozens of foams to choose from.
 We'll help you find the perfect fabric and foam for the demanding marine environment whether it's the Bering Sea, the Gulf of Alaska, or the Inside Passage.
 Because we're close to the waterfront you can depend on us for quick custom changes, fittings and installation.